 I knew there were breaks closer to home along the Strait of Juan de Fuca, but the specifics of these spots remained well-guarded secrets.
 A couple of hours before my alarm sounded that morning, I made a pact with myself that I would find a way to ride some waves on the upcoming weekend, even if that meant driving up and down the coast all day looking for the spot.
 With this decided, I fell into a deep, short-lived sleep.

-With coffee and cameras close at hand, I steered the van down familiar roads toward a destination which held many unknowns.
+We steered the van down familiar roads toward a destination with many unkowns.
 Our loose trajectory followed the main highway along the Straight of Juan de Fuca, dotted with bedroom communities and old logging towns.
 As we followed the narrow, winding road, the mountains of the Olympic Peninsula peered across The Strait through the early morning haze.
-Tiny plumes of chimney smoke drifted above our path, reminding us that the late fall sun would not warm the air completely.
-We’ve come to expect both air and water to hover around the same temperature on brilliant fall days like these.
-Suits and booties are not an option, but a welcome necessity that I couldn’t imagine surfing without.
+Tiny plumes of chimney smoke drifted above our path, warning us that the late fall sun would not warm the air completely.
+We've come to expect both air and water to hover around the same temperature on brilliant fall days like these.
+Suits and booties are not an option, but a welcome necessity that I couldn't imagine surfing without.

-We came to the end of the narrow beach trail just as a large set crashed on a tower of rocks near the point to our left.
+We arrived at the beach just as a large set crashed on a tower of rocks near the point to our left.
 Around the corner to our right, an extension of the same wave broke over the rock reef as a surfer took off and sped down the perfectly-formed left.
 Directly in front of us and about 100 meters off shore was a friendly-looking right in deeper water.
 Sheltered inside a bed of kelp and safe from any current, we chose this as a good place to start.

-As the van crawled back up the potholed road toward the highway, a tiny pool of saltwater poured out of my nose and into my lap: a sign that I’d taken at least a couple of thorough wave beatings.
-Steering our rolling home onto the sunbaked highway, I knew that I would have at least one night of sound sleep before I was plotting my next pilgrimage back to the ocean.
+As the van crawled back up the potholed road toward the highway, a tiny pool of saltwater poured out of my nose and into my lap: a sign that I'd taken a least a couple of thorough wave beatings.
+Steering our rolling home onto the sunbaked highway, I knew that I would have at least one night of sound sleeping before I was plotting my next pilgrimmage back to the ocean.